ludwig-ai/ludwig-docs/src/docs/user_guide.md

 A Ludwig model can be exported as a [Neuropod](https://github.com/uber/neuropod), a mechanism that allows it to be executed in a framework agnostic way.

-In order to export a Ludwig model as a Neuropod, first make sure the `neuropod` package is installed in your environment, then run the following command:
+In order to export a Ludwig model as a Neuropod, first make sure the `neuropod` package is installed in your environment together with the approrpiate backend (only use Python 3.7+), then run the following command:

 ```
 python -m ludwig.utils.neuropod_utils --ludwig_model_path <LUDWIG_MODEL_PATH> --neuropod_path <NEUROPOD_PATH>